junqing-zhang/junqing-zhang.github.io/rffi/rffi-tutorial.md

 3. Collect packets from all the DUTs, saving the IQ samples as the training/test datasets.
 4. Design a neural network and train it with the collected training data.
 5. Test the neural network with the collected test data.
 The classification problem is usually evaluted by overall accuracy and confusion matrix.

+# Public Datasets
+There are also several public datasets made available for RFFI research.
+Check [this link](https://junqing-zhang.github.io/rffi/rffi-dataset/){:target="_blank"} for more information.
+If you decide use public dataset, then you won't need any hardware platforms.

 # Recommended Readings